balajimaha/ppt/.gitlab/issue_templates/institute_logo.md

     }
     ```
 - [ ] Checked correct document generation
-- [ ] Put the current maintainer as reviewer for this merge request
+- [ ] Assign this merge request to the current maintainer